In this guide to wood floor patterns we share the most popular types of wood floor layouts & designs for your home projects.

 Wood inlay is similar to mosaic in that it uses many small pieces to create a larger design, but instead of tile, wood is used.

-A master carpenter can design a wood inlay especially for your space.
-There are also common patterns to choose from.
+A master carpenter can design a wood inlay, especially for your space.
+There are also common designs to choose from.
 The more intricate a pattern is, the more you should expect to pay for design and installation.

 Wood inlay floors often use specialty woods to achieve contrast, which can add to the cost of your wooden floor.
-Also, expect to pay more for materials, since there will be more scraps of wasted wood left over when your floor is finished.
+Also, expect to pay more for materials since there will be more scraps of wasted materials left over when your floor is finished.

-However, if your budget allows for a wood inlay pattern floor, it may quickly become your favorite element of the room.
+However, if your budget allows for a wood inlay pattern floor, it may quickly become your favorite room element.

-A swirl pattern is created by arranging small rectangular wood tiles in a circular or spiral pattern where each tile follows a curved path and then intersects with the neighboring wood tile.
+A curved inlay or swirl pattern is created by arranging small rectangular wood tiles in a circular or spiral layout where each tile follows a curved path and then intersects with the neighboring wood tile.
 The pattern creates a swirling rhythm on the floor, making it a dynamic flooring design.

 The installation can be tedious and will need an expert installer to ensure a uniform and seamless layout.
 The intricate design is usually installed in high-end residential and commercial spaces to create a dramatic and visually stunning effect.